-Fitzgibbon Hospital’s Community Investment Report for FY 2016
+Fitzgibbon Hospital’s Community Investment Report for FY 2022

-The following figures are based on Fitzgibbon Hospital’s 2016 fiscal year (May 1, 2015 to April 30, 2016)*
+The following figures are based on Fitzgibbon Hospital’s 2022 fiscal year, which runs from May 1, 2021, to April 30, 2022.*

 Medicare, Medicaid, Uncompensated Care and Charity Care

 This figure includes the unpaid costs of providing care to individuals covered by Medicare, Medicaid and to those without insurance.
 It represents the shortfall between the cost of providing care and the payments received by the government and covered patients.
 It also represents the cost of care provided to those patients who are either unwilling or unable to pay for their care.
 As part of Fitzgibbon’s mission of caring for our community, we offer a Financial Assistance Policy, scheduled payment arrangements and discounted care to those who are eligible, who submit an application and who have a documented financial need.